google/sso-offloading/README.md

 It consists of two main parts:

-**SSO offloading extension**: A Chrome Extension that processes the authentication flow in a separate, top-level tab.
+[**SSO Offloading Handler**](https://chromewebstore.google.com/detail/sso-offloading-handler/jmdcfpeebneidlbnldlhcifibpkidhkn): A Chrome Extension that processes the authentication flow in a separate, top-level tab.

-**SSO Offloading Connector**: A TypeScript module used by the application to intercept auth requests and delegate them to the offloading extension.
+[**SSO Offloading Connector**](https://www.npmjs.com/package/sso-offloading-connector): A TypeScript module used by the application to intercept auth requests and delegate them to the offloading extension.

 ## SSO Offloading Extension